Favorable conditions for heavy element nucleosynthesis in rotating proto-magnetar winds: Discussion and conclusions

-From the results presented in Table \ref{table1} and Figure \ref{zeta_hist}, we find that on average, the mass outflow rate of the material with $\zeta \ge \zeta_{\rm crit}$ constitutes $\sim 8-10 \%$ of the total mass outflow rate through the $T=0.5$\,MeV surface.
-The remaining $\sim 90\%$ of the wind has $\zeta<\zeta_{\rm crit}$.
+From the constant neutrino luminosity results presented in Table \ref{table1} and Figure \ref{zeta_hist}, we find that on average, the mass outflow rate of the material with $\zeta \ge \zeta_{\rm crit}$ constitutes $\sim 3-6 \%$ of the total mass outflow rate through the $T=0.5$\,MeV surface.
+The remaining $\sim 95\%$ of the wind has $\zeta<\zeta_{\rm crit}$.
 The wind material outside the equatorial region with $\zeta<\zeta_{\rm crit}$ may produce a `weak' $r-$process that can extend to the first and possibly the second $r-$process peak.
 Detailed simulations with tracer particles are required to study the nucleosynthetic yields that emerge from the distribution of the wind material as a function of $\zeta$.

 The above estimates consider only the $T=0.5$\,MeV surface because the approximations to the EOS (see Section \ref{micro}) do not allow us to explore the wind parameters accurately at $T<0.5$\,MeV.
 As shown in Table \ref{table1}, we find in the approximate EOS simulations and in simulations with the more accurate Helmholtz EOS that the entropy in the regions with $T<0.5$\,MeV is larger compared to the entropy at $T=0.5$\,MeV.
-In the simulation with the Helmholtz EOS (the one marked with $\rm l,n$ in Table \ref{table1}) that allows us to explore the wind parameters even at $T<0.5$\,MeV, we find that the average $\dot{M}$ with $\zeta\ge \zeta_{\rm crit}$ through the $T=0.5$\,MeV, 0.4\,MeV, 0.3\,MeV, and 0.2\,MeV surfaces is $3.1 \times 10^{-5}$\,M$_{\odot}$ s$^{-1}$, $3.7 \times 10^{-5}$\,M$_{\odot}$ s$^{-1}$, $4.0 \times 10^{-5}$\,M$_{\odot}$ s$^{-1}$, and $4.8 \times 10^{-5}$\,M$_{\odot}$ s$^{-1}$, respectively.
-This result motivates simulations with the Helmholtz EOS and Lagrangian tracer particles that will enable detailed analysis of the nucleosynthetic yields considering all the regions of the wind.
+This motivates simulations with the Helmholtz EOS and Lagrangian tracer particles that will enable detailed analysis of the nucleosynthetic yields considering all the regions of the wind.
 We intend to explore this in detail in a future work.

 In our evolutionary models using the \cite{Vartanyan2023} cooling model, we find an asymptotic $Y_{\rm e}>0.5$ throughout the evolution.
 If the PNS wind is proton-rich, $p-$nuclei can be produced (e.g., \citealt{Pruet2006}).
 By artificially increasing the entropy by a factor of $2-3$ over their baseline outflow entropy of $55-77$\,$\rm k_B \ baryon^{-1}$, \cite{Pruet2006} find that the nucleosynthesis can extend until $A\approx 170$.
 They find that even some $r-$process nuclei can be produced in proton-rich winds.
 These conditions are satisfied in our evolutionary models for a polar magnetic field strength $B_0=10^{15}$\,G, and even a modest $B_0=5\times 10^{14}$\,G, suggesting that PNS winds may be a source of $p-$nuclei.